Harold & Kumar: Kumar Patel

-In A Very Harold & Kumar Christmas, Kumar hasn't spoken to Harold in years.
+In A Very Harold & Kumar Christmas, Kumar has not spoken to Harold in years.
 The two are reunited and rekindle their friendship after Kumar brings over a package for Harold that arrived at their old apartment.
 Inside the package is a marijuana joint, which winds up burning down Harold's Christmas tree; after an eventful night of looking for a replacement tree, it is revealed that the package was a gift from Santa Claus, who wanted the two to become friends again.

 Vanessa tells Kumar she is pregnant shortly after their breakup, but believes that Kumar is not mature enough to raise their child.
 After his adventure, Kumar tells Vanessa he has matured and very much wants to raise the baby with her, even offering to return to medical school and give up marijuana.
 Vanessa decides to give him another chance, also telling him he shouldn't give up his favorite recreational activity.

 Neil Patrick Harris

 All three films feature Neil Patrick Harris playing a fictionalized version of himself.
 In the films, Harris is portrayed as a heavy drug user and womanizer, despite being openly gay in real life.
 Harris didn't publicly come out until 2006, two years after White Castle was released.
 Although Guantanamo Bay was released two years after Harris came out, his fictional self was still characterized as a womanizer until the third film, when it's revealed that Harris is only pretending to be gay just to have sex with women.
 His real-life partner, David Burtka, appears as a fictionalized version of himself, who is Harris' drug dealer posing as the latter's life partner.

-In a 2008 interview with Ain't It Cool News, Neil Patrick Harris revealed that the series' writers were discussing the possibility of a spin-off movie based on his fictional persona.
+In a 2008 interview with Ain't It Cool News, Harris revealed that the series' writers were discussing the possibility of a spin-off movie based on his fictional persona.

-Rosenberg and Goldstein
+Andy Rosenberg and Seth Goldstein

-Andy Rosenberg and Seth Goldstein are two Jewish friends and neighbors of Harold and Kumar portrayed by Eddie Kaye Thomas and David Krumholtz.
-They declined to go to White Castle with Harold and Kumar as they chose Hot Dog Heaven instead as well as wanted to see Katie Holmes topless in the film The Gift, but in the third movie did go to White Castle.
+Andy and Seth are two Jewish friends and neighbors of Harold and Kumar portrayed by Eddie Kaye Thomas and David Krumholtz.
+They decline to go to White Castle with Harold and Kumar as they choose Hot Dog Heaven instead as well as wanting to see Katie Holmes topless in the film The Gift, but in the third movie do go to White Castle.

-In the second movie, they are interrogated by the U.S. government when Harold and Kumar are on the run as mistaken terrorists.
+In the second movie, they are interrogated by U.S. government officials when Harold and Kumar are on the run as mistaken terrorists.

-In the third movie, Goldstein has a son named Christian and stated he had converted to Christianity after marrying his wife, and even wished to uncircumcise himself, which all aggravated Rosenberg who still practices Judaism.
+In the third movie, Seth has a son named Christian and stated he had converted to Christianity after marrying his wife, and even wished to uncircumcise himself, all of which aggravated Andy who still practices Judaism.
 The duo are a homage of Shakespearean characters Rosencrantz and Guildenstern.